cliferraren/Py_City_Schools/README.md

 **Scores by School Type**

 * Repeat the above breakdown, but this time group schools based on school type (Charter vs. District).

-As final considerations:

-* Your script must work for both data-sets given.
-* You must use the Pandas Library and the Jupyter Notebook.
-* You must submit a link to your Jupyter Notebook with the viewable Data Frames.
-* You must include an exported markdown version of your Notebook called  `README.md` in your GitHub repository.
-* You must include a written description of three observable trends based on the data.
-* See [Example Solution](PyCitySchools/PyCitySchools_Example.pdf) for a reference on the expected format.